User Rating: 5 / 5

 CHAPTER FIVE

-Captain Charles Burton had just left the Mont Royal Club when his cellphone buzzed.
+Charles Burton had just left the Mont Royal Club when his cellphone buzzed.
 He had been enjoying his usual post-luncheon stroll back to his office on Rue Peel.
 When he answered, a rather distraught Wade Daniels said, “Charlie, I need your help!”
 He went on to explain that he had been arrested and was being held at the OPP lockup in Midland, Ontario.
 Wade briefly sketched out the details of the situation, and said, “It appears like I could be in deep trouble!”
 Burton assured him that he would leave for Midland immediately, and advised Wade not to give a statement or say anything to anyone about the case.
 He returned briefly to his office to issue instructions to his secretary, then he retrieved his Range Rover from the underground, and set out on the 20 minute drive to Montreal’s Trudeau Airport.

 Burton was a former intelligence officer with the Canadian Airborne Regiment.
 When the Regiment had been dissolved under politically charged circumstances, a disgusted Burton had resigned his commission in protest.
 He left the forces and applied his intelligence expertise to establishing Burton Investigations.
 Burton didn’t think of himself so much as a detective, but rather the purveyor of discreet inquiries.
 Prior to leaving the forces, he and fellow airborne officer Lieutenant Wade Daniels had been selected as candidates to join Joint Task Force 2, the elite special-forces unit of the Canadian military.
 Daniels was ultimately accepted, and later as part of a training exchange he was seconded to Britain’s Special Air Service.
 His SAS squadron was subsequently deployed for action in the Middle East.
 Daniels military career ended when he was shot during a firefight by a Jihadist sniper.

 Wade was one of his oldest friends, and he was certain that the man wouldn’t lie to him.
 But, charged with murder?
 Burton knew that Wade had killed enemy combatants while serving in the military.
 So it wasn’t a stretch to think that he was capable of putting a bullet into someone.
 But, he had denied it, and Burton had no reason not to believe him.
 He knew that Wade struggled with personal demons, probably the result of post-traumatic stress or the terrible wound he had suffered.
 Although Wade had recovered physically, he had been undergoing psychiatric treatment for years.
-Ignoring his doctor’s advice, he stubbornly refused to take any antidepressants or anxiety stabilizers, preferring to self-medicate himself with Scotch whisky.
+Ignoring his doctor’s advice, he stubbornly refused to take any anti-depressants or anxiety stabilizers, preferring to self-medicate himself with Scotch whisky.
 That seemed to work for him, as he was highly functioning and extremely successful in the financial field.

 When Burton finally arrived at the Midland OPP Station, he walked up to reception and asked to see Detective Mark Henley.
 The woman behind the counter gave a dismissive look and said that he wasn’t available at the moment.
 Burton asked, “When will he be available?”
 She said that it might be best to come back in the morning.
 Burton tried another tact.
 He said, “I’m representing Mr. Daniels, who is here in custody.
 Could you possibly arrange for me to see him?”
 The woman replied, “He isn’t permitted any visitors.”
 Burton blew an exasperated breath and said, “Then let me speak to someone in authority.”
 She responded, “Sorry, but everyone is very busy right now.”
 Burton was six foot three inches tall, with a deep baritone voice and a scowling face – some said – that could stop a clock.
 He snarled, “Get the CO out here, and do it now!”
 The woman seemed to wither, and then she jumped up and ran into the back room.
 Moments later a man wearing a wrinkled suit entered reception with an angry look on his face.

 He was flanked by two uniformed officers, and as he approached the desk, he caressed the grip on his holstered pistol.
 He said, “Any more outbursts from you, and you’ll be spending the night in a cell.”
 Burton responded, “Is your name Henley?”
 The man said, “Who’s asking?”
 Just then Detective Dawes emerged from the back office.
 He said, “Mark, the Deputy Commissioner is on line two.
 He wants to speak to you.”
 Henley gave Burton a look, and then punched a flashing button on the receptionist’s switchboard.
 He said, “This is Detective Henley.”
 After listening for a few moments he said, “Yes sir…yes sir, I understand.”
-When he hung up, he turned and asked, “Are you Captain Burton?”
+When he hung up, he turned and asked, “Are you Charles Burton?”
 Burton nodded.
 Henley said sheepishly, “Look, I’m sorry about the reception.”
-He motioned a dismissal to the two uniforms and turned back to Burton, “Please come back to my office.”
+He motioned a dismissal to the two uniforms and turned back to Burton, “C’mon back to my office.”

 CHAPTER SIX

-When the detectives returned for a second time, they were accompanied by two uniformed officers.
+When the detectives had returned to Wade Daniel’s home for a second time, they were accompanied by two uniformed officers.
 Detective Henley had a warrant in his hand, and he informed Wade that he was being charged for the murder of one Oliver Kilgore.
 He recited the usual official warning; you are not obliged to say anything, but anything you do say may be used in evidence.
 Wade had seen enough police procedurals to know that it was best to say nothing.
 He had played his cards close to his chest on their first visit – he hadn’t lied to them exactly – other than not telling the full truth through omission.
 He now regretted giving them permission to enter his cottage, and for offering up the combination to his gun safe.
 Obviously they had found something that connected him to the murder.
 The officers cuffed him and led him outside to the cruiser.

 On arrival at the police station, they left him to cool his heels in an interrogation room.
 It was just large enough for a small table and two chairs.
 The walls and ceiling were painted white, and at one end there was a mirror built into the wall.
 Wade thought, they’re probably watching right now through the one-way glass.
 The room also seemed to be padded with noise-canceling insulation, because it was totally soundproof.
 Wade wasn’t the least bit intimidated by any of this.
 His special forces training had taught him how to resist enemy interrogation, including physical and psychological tactics.
 After about 45 minutes, Detective Henley entered the room carrying a recording device.
 Before he could speak, Wade spoke out saying, “Don’t even bother!
 And by the way, I want my phone call.”